wheynelau/collate/README.md

 Pet project on learning the data collation for huggingface [link](https://huggingface.co/blog/packing-with-FA2)

-I have added a python reference [here](./python_reference.py) for the implementation.
+[In progress] I have added a python reference here for the implementation.

 ## Pre-requisites